ChaochihL/Barley_Outgroups/README.md

 3% divergence rate mapped the best for the murinum parts with between 76%-83% of reads mapped and 20%-26% of reads were properly paired.
 There were 1.6%-4.6% singletons across the parts.

-Prior to indel realignment, the murinum parts were merged into a single BAM file using the `merge_bam.sh` script.
-Next, the headers were fixed for the merged BAM file using Li's [`fixBAMHeader.sh` script](https://github.com/lilei1/Utilites/blob/master/script/fixBAMHeader.sh).
+Prior to indel realignment, the murinum parts headers were fixed for the finished BAM files using Li's [`fixBAMHeader.sh` script](https://github.com/lilei1/Utilites/blob/master/script/fixBAMHeader.sh).
 The table of new and old sample names required by the `fixBAMHeader.sh` script was created as follows:

 ```bash
 #   Extract old names from merged bam file